megpatakota/statistical_analysis/presentation.md

 **Selected:** Random Forest for deployment

 ### Visual
+📓 **USE NOTEBOOK CELL 31 OUTPUT (LEFT SUBPLOT):**
-- **ROC curve plot** showing all three models overlaid
+- ROC curve plot with all 3 models overlaid
-- Random Forest curve highlighted/thicker
+- Random Forest curve should be highest/best
-- Diagonal reference line for "random chance"
+- Diagonal dashed line = random chance baseline
-- AUC values in legend
+- Legend shows AUC values for each model

-- Clear visual showing RF as the winner
+**Export:** Screenshot the LEFT plot (ROC Curves) from Cell 31's 2-panel output

 ### Speaker Notes
 > "To operationalise these insights, we built machine learning models that can score individual customers based on their likelihood to churn.
 We tested three different approaches.
 >
 > Logistic Regression is the most interpretable—it gives us nice, clean odds ratios that tell us exactly how each factor affects churn probability.
 Random Forest is an ensemble method that captures complex patterns and interactions.
 Gradient Boosting is another ensemble approach known for strong predictive performance.
 >
 > This chart shows the ROC curves—without getting too technical, the closer to the top-left corner, the better.
-Random Forest came out on top with an AUC of about 0.76.
-What does that mean in practical terms?
+The diagonal line represents random guessing.
+You can see all three models are well above that line, with Random Forest coming out on top with an AUC of about 0.76.
+>
+> What does that mean in practical terms?
 If I show the model two customers—one who will churn and one who won't—it will correctly identify which is which about 76% of the time.
->
-> That's good enough to drive real business value.
+That's good enough to drive real business value.
 It means we can score our customer base and identify who's at risk before they leave."

 ---